Programs

 • Connect and build relationships with potential future employers.

-• Helps students make informed decisions about future work, careers and education.
+• Make informed decisions about future work, careers, and education.

 • Earn credits toward their Ontario Secondary School Diploma (OSSD).